How to Apply

 In March a call is released to Imperial Departments for joint project funding.
-Departments must confirm joint funding in April.
+Departments must confirm joint funding before April.

-In May the call is released to recruiting Crick Group Leaders and Imperial Supervisors to submitt joint project proposals.
-Joint project proposals should be submitted by the Crick group leader to email@example.com in June.
+In April the call is released to recruiting Crick Group Leaders and Imperial Supervisors to submitt joint project proposals.
+Joint project proposals should be submitted by the Crick group leader to email@example.com by 18 June 2021.

 Crick research Group Leaders can be found on the Crick staff pages, but please bear in mind that not all Group Leaders will be looking to recruit a student.
 To aid collaborations, we welcome potential project summaries from interested candidates.
 We will then share this with Crick Group Leaders to identify similar interests.
-Summaries can be sent to firstname.lastname@example.org in May.
+Summaries can be emailed to Dr Corinne Hanlon before 31 March 2021.

 Any queries may be directed to the Imperial Crick team who will be happy to assist.